 Restricting allowed ssh command with rsync

-Fortunately, OpenSSH already supports restricting the allowed command using command option in the authorized_keys file.
 Unfortunately, the setup is not as simple as one would wish.

-So in this article, I’ll document how the feature works, and how to set it up for rsync.
+So in this article, I’ll document how the feature works, and how to set it up for rsync

-How command works #
+How command

-When specifying command="/path/to/command parameters" for a key in authorized_keys this will completely overwrite the command that the source host has provided.
-The original command is available in the SSH_ORIGINAL_COMMAND environment variable.
+this will completely overwrite the command that the source host has provided.

 This means that either we’re OK with completely overriding the command or we need some kind of wrapper script.